 We found 4 internists who accept United Healthcare HMO near Arcadia, FL.

-Dr. Mahendrakumar Patel is an Arcadia, FL physician who specializes in general internal medicine.
-Dr. Patel is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Mahendrakumar Patel sees patients in Arcadia, FL.
+His medical specialty is general internal medicine.
+He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

-Dr. Wael Alokeh is an internist in Arcadia, FL.
-He has a 4.0 out of 5 star average patient rating.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Alokeh takes.
+Dr. Wael Alokeh is a general internist.
+Dr. Alokeh has received a 4.0 out of 5 star rating by his patients.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

-Dr. Vaidy Nathan works as a general internist and geriatrician.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and more.
-Dr. Nathan graduated from Government Medical College, Bellary.
+Dr. Vaidy Nathan practices general internal medicine and geriatrics (elderly care).
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Nathan is a graduate of Government Medical College, Bellary.

 Conditions / Treatments